 butter (at room temperature) for the madeleine pan molds

-them again in 15 minutes, making sure the butter coats the indentations on
+Butter them again in 15 minutes, making sure the butter coats the

-the juice.
+reserve the juice.
 Whisk the flour and baking powder together.
 Melt the

 butter and set aside.
-Whisk the eggs, sugar, lemon zest and lemon juice together for
+Whisk the eggs, sugar, lemon zest and lemon juice

-using a whisk, blend just long enough to eliminate lumps.
+and, using a whisk, blend just long enough to eliminate lumps.

 Refrigerate the batter for 20 minutes.
 Preheat oven to 425°.
 Spoon the

 turning the pans halfway through the cooking time so they bake evenly.